mia-platform/documentation/docs/fast_data/configuration/single_view_trigger_generator.md

 :::warning
 When a Single View Trigger Generator is attached to a Single View, the environment variable `SINGLE_VIEW_NAME` will be set to "read-only" mode, as well as the config maps for the _ER Schema_, _Projection Changes Schema_, and _Kafka Projection Updates_.

-If you prefer to manually configure these services, you can always detach the service in the _Single View Trigger Generator_ tab by clicking the small "x" icon next to the service name inside the dropdown menu.
+If you prefer to manually configure these services, you can always detach the service in the _Single View Trigger Generator_ tab via the _Detach microservice_ button on the top-right side of the page.
+After saving the configuration, the environment variable and the config maps will be again editable from the _Microservices_ section.
 :::

 ## config maps